booch/resume/resume.md

 Summary
 -------

-* Software developer with over 20 years of IT experience.
+* Software engineer with over 25 years of IT experience.
-* Agile practitioner, with a focus on improving how teams work — both their processes and their technical practices.
+* Agile player/coach, focused on improving how teams work — both their processes and their technical practices.
 * Experienced Ruby on Rails web developer with strong DevOps skills.